 | Liquorix Kernel | Desktop responsiveness and multimedia | Content creators, audio production, desktop users wanting smooth UI performance | Similar trade-offs to XanMod, less CPU-specific optimization |

 XanMod supports only x86_64 architecture (64-bit Intel/AMD processors) and does not support Secure Boot.
-Before proceeding, you must disable Secure Boot in your system BIOS/UEFI settings.
-Check your architecture compatibility by running
+Disable Secure Boot in firmware before continuing, then confirm architecture support with

 uname -m.
-If the output showsx86_64, your system architecture is compatible.
+If the output isx86_64, your CPU architecture is compatible.

 XanMod kernels are not signed with Microsoft’s UEFI keys, so Secure Boot firmware blocks them from loading.
 Before installing XanMod, check whether Secure Boot is currently enabled on your system: